IEE-TUGraz/UrbanHeatOpt/docs/_sources/structparam.rst.txt

 Used to generate time-dependent occupancy and heating profiles.

-- Tip: Data can be sourced from Renewables Ninja [Renewables.ninja]_..
+- Tip: Data can be sourced from Renewables Ninja [Renewables.ninja]_.

 Solar Gain
 ~~~~~~~~~~